FRACerqueira/RingBufferPlus/docs/policytimeoutaccquire.md

 ### Exception

-When set to "User Policy" and the user-function is null or when set user-function and the policy is not "UserPolicy"
+When set to "UserPolicy" and the user-function is null or when set user-function and the policy is not "UserPolicy"

 ```csharp
   RingBufferFatalException